-We maintain a Global Insider Trading and Information Policy that prohibits our employees and directors from, among other things, engaging in hedging or derivative transactions with respect to the Company's equity securities, purchasing Company stock on margin, pledging Company securities as collateral for a loan or engaging in short sales of the Company's securities.
+We maintain a Global Insider Trading and Information Policy that prohibits our employees, officers, temporary staff and directors, members of their immediate family and family trusts (or similar entities) controlled by or benefitting such persons from, among other things, engaging in hedging or derivative or similar transactions with respect to the Company's equity securities, including, purchases or sales of puts and calls, options, forward contracts, put and call collars, equity or performance swap or exchange fund agreements, or any similar agreements or arrangements, purchasing Company stock on margin, borrowing against any account in which Company securities are held, pledging Company securities as collateral for a loan or engaging in short sales of the Company's securities.
+No categories of hedging transactions are specifically permitted by our Global Insider Trading and Information Policy and those that are specifically prohibited are noted above.